Create an Exercise Journal

 Aim for moderate-intensity endurance activities on most or all days of the week.
 Try to do strength exercises for all of your major muscle groups on 2 or more days a week, but don’t exercise the same muscle group 2 days in a row.
 For example, do upper-body strength exercises on Monday, Wednesday, and Friday and lower-body strength exercises on Tuesday, Thursday, and Saturday.
 Or you can do strength exercises of all of your muscle groups every other day.
 Don’t forget to include balance and flexibility exercises.

-Download and use a copy of the Weekly Exercise Journal and Physical Activity Plan to document your ideas.
+Use the Activity Planner to document your ideas.
 Remember to update your plan as you progress.

 Make It a Plan That Works for You

 When you are deciding on your activity plans, you’ll want to:

 - Make your plan realistic based on your current activity levels and the amount of time you can dedicate to exercise each week.

 - Make your plan specific.
 Include all of the details of who, what, where, when, and how you’ll be active each week.

 - Make physical activity a priority.
 Put it on your “to do” list every day.

 - Make being active easy and fun.
 Do things you enjoy but pick up the pace a bit.

 - Make it social.
 Ask a friend or family member to be your “exercise buddy.”